leeper/designcourse/Assignments/ResearchDesignProposal.md

  3. Using your own ideas, empirical observation, extant theory, and/or other sources, develop a theory that explains the cause(s) of the outcome your are interested in or the effect(s) of the potential cause you are interested in.

  4. Derive explicit observable implications of your theory.
+(If your research is primarily inductive in nature, describe possible theoretical implications of the research and relevant existing theory.)

- 5. Describe a process of empirical data collection and analysis that tests your hypotheses.
+ 5. Describe a process of empirical data collection and analysis that tests your hypotheses and/or generates new theory and hypotheses.

  6. Critically reflect on strengths and weaknesses of your quesiton, theory, hypotheses, data collection, and proposed analysis.